trufae/aiblog/src/WinCdbNull-en.md

 ## Cdb Plugins

-This bad boy also support plugins.
-There is the "!analyze" plugin that basically runs a bunch of commands and analyzes the code and the backtrace to show you a useful report that you can use to understand why the program failed.
-The thing is that, as you will expect, this analyze script is basically useless.
+This bad boy also supports plugins.
+There is the '!analyze' plugin that basically runs a bunch of commands and analyzes the code and the backtrace to show you a useful report that you can use to understand why the program failed.
+The thing is that, as you might expect, this analyze script is basically useless.

-Unfortunately it shows nothing more than just the null deref and a lot of useless repetitive messages saying nothing.
+Unfortunately, it shows nothing more than just the null dereference and a lot of useless, repetitive messages saying nothing.
 So I will need to dig a little bit more.

 ```
 0:003> !analyze -v